Alcohol Addiction Resources for Different Demographics and Populations

 There are several factors that affect American Indians and Alaska Native communities, which can increase their risk of developing alcohol addiction.
 Some of the major risk factors that these communities face include historical trauma, lack of easy access to healthcare, lower educational attainment, poverty, housing problems, unemployment, violence, loss of connection to culture, and mental health issues.7

 Mental health illnesses, particularly anxiety disorders and post-traumatic stress disorder (PTSD), are more common among American Indians and Alaska Natives than other Americans.7 Additionally, American Indian and Alaska Native communities disproportionately struggle with suicide compared to other Americans.
-Suicide rates for Alaska Natives more than double those for the entire U.S. population.7
+For example, suicide rates for Alaska Natives more than double those for the entire U.S. population.7

 Furthermore, binge drinking and alcohol use disorder occur among American Indians and Alaska Natives at relatively high rates.7

-Resources for Native Americans with Alcohol Misuse Problems
+Resources for Native Americans with an Alcohol Addiction

 The Indian Health Service (IHS), a federal health program for American Indians and Alaska Natives, helps members of this community find behavioral health facilities near them.